codefellows-seattle-javascript-401d21/17-bearer-auth/lab-karen/README.md

 },
 ```

 **Before making RESTFUL requests**
-In the terminal, start the server with the *npm run start:watch* command.
+In the terminal, start the server with the *npm run start:watch* or *npm run start:debug* command.
 In another terminal window, start the Mongo DB with the command *npm run start-db*.
+It may be necessary to shut down the database before starting, if it has been used before.
+The command is *npm run stop-db*.
 In a third window, make the CRUD requests, using HHTPie or Postman.

 **Accessing each method**
 The CRUD operations can be entered from the CLI using a utility like HTTpie.
 The format is http CRUD method, the localhost:PORT, the route and the the information be send/updated/deleted from storage.